 Returning to the plight of finding teenagers to fill part-time positions, Walmart now pays for ACT and SAT prep courses, allows students to schedule hours around the school day and offers up to seven hours of free college credit.
 Smart move, considering that recruiting and training a new employee costs an estimated 33% of their annual pay.

 It's also important to remember that the revolving door swings both ways, so to speak.
 Given the ever increasing high turnover rates and an entire generation or two of adults who plan to work past retirement age in some capacity, employers are even more motivated to cultivate the kind of relationship that turns alumni into boomerang employees.
 Part of this strategy involves offering portable benefits for employees so they can continue their coverage, regardless of what life stage they are in, and eventually return to the employer who offered those benefits in the first place.

-For more insights like these, advice for navigating the evolving landscape of part-time work and the gig economy, join our webinar, Beyond the Paycheck below.
+For more insights like these, advice for navigating the evolving landscape of part-time work and the gig economy, check out our webinar on the subject below.